Zuko: Personality

+Zuko as the crown prince of the Fire Nation has been saddled with great responsibility from a young age.
+He is traumatized by his mother's disappearance, and the abuse he experienced from his father Ozai and sister Azula.
+His uncle Iroh becomes the one stable source of support in his life.
+Zuko begins the series selfishly obsessed with regaining his honor and is in a near perpetual state of rage but he eventually learns to let go of this anger to become a much calmer, rational, and selfless person.
 Zuko is a complex character who demonstrates a number of contradictory traits, beliefs, and behaviors.
 As Fire Nation royalty, he has a superiority complex and considers many people to be inferior to him.
 Though at the same time he has a great sense of justice and refuses to view people as expendable.
 Zuko felt that he did not need luck so he could be the master of his own fate; but he also believed that he was "lucky to be born" in contrast to Azula who was "born lucky", and that his bad luck had turned the whole world against him.
+His journey parallels that of the protagonist Aang, and the two serve as foils for each other.

 He is skilled in "Dao duel-wielding," as in the episode "The Blue Spirit" wherein he withstands a large number of adversaries.
 In "Avatar: The Lost Adventures," it was revealed that he studied under Master Piandao, his uncle's colleague and Sokka's master sword fighting instructor.
 Zuko has also demonstrated an ability in stealth and unarmed combat, as when able to infiltrate a Fire Nation fortress, the Northern Water Tribe's city, and the Dai Li's base in the Earth Kingdom without detection.

 Firebending

-Zuko is highly skilled in Firebending, and is one of the most powerful firebenders by the end of the show.
-Firebending is mostly based on Northern Shaolin, with firebenders utilizing Chinese martial arts techniques of Changquan, Shaolinquan, Lóng Xíng Mó Qiáo and Xing Yi Quan.
+Zuko is highly skilled in Firebending and is one of the most powerful firebenders by the end of the show.
+Firebending is mostly based on Northern Shaolin, with firebenders utilizing Chinese martial arts techniques of changquan, Shaolin kung fu, Southern Dragon kung fu and xingyiquan.
 The series' creators consulted a professional martial artist in the design of the show's fighting style.
 Firebending represents the element of power, and is categorized as the most aggressive of the "four bending arts."
 Firebender discipline stresses self-restraint and breath control as a means of directing and containing the fire manifested.
 Poor breath control means dangerously poor control of any fire generated.
 For this reason, breathing exercises are one of the most critical first steps for beginning firebenders.